mrjones2014/mdpreview.nvim/README.md

 ## Usage

-From a Markdown file, run the `:Mdpreview` command to start a live-updating preview in a vertical split.
+From a Markdown file, run the `:Mdpreview` command to start a live-updating preview in a vertical split, and `:Mdpreview!` to close it.
+You can also run `:MdpreviewCurrent` to run the preview in a new buffer in the current window, and `:MdpreviewCurrent!` to close it.
+Both previews can also be closed with `q`, or by closing the source buffer.

 ## Configuration